rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 This procedure describes how to use RKE to restore a snapshot of the Rancher Kubernetes cluster.
 This will restore the Kubernetes configuration and the Rancher database and state.

+> **NOTE** This doc says to change the name of the cluster yaml and rke state file.
+If you have version control in place or some other method of backing up your important files, this may not be necessary.
+Adapt as needed.

 RKE v0.2.0 has changed how the [Kubernetes cluster state is stored]({{<baseurl>}}/rke/latest/en/installation/#kubernetes-cluster-state), so `pki.bundle.tar.gz` file usage is no longer required.

 ## Restore Outline